zspitzer/lucee-performance-analyzer/README.md

 ## Support

-If you run into any issues, **please always describe your Lucee stack** (java version, lucee version, OS, webserver, tomcat/commandbox etc) and include any stacktraces if you encounter an exception.
+If you run into any issues, **please always describe your Lucee stack** (Java version, Lucee version, OS, webserver, tomcat/commandbox etc) and include any stacktraces if you encounter an exception.

 Lucee doesn't yet support accessing plugins installed at the Server Admin plugins from the Web Admin, I have been working on a patch to enable this https://github.com/lucee/Lucee/pull/901 which was merged in with version 5.3.7.31